SBRG/cobradb/README.md

 The OME Framework
 ==

-The OME framework is a systems biology and bioinformatics framework that helps to enable a broad array of iterative and evolving systems biology workflows.
+The OME Framework is a systems biology and bioinformatics framework that helps to enable a broad array of iterative and evolving systems biology workflows.

 ###Its core features are